GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 5. You may not clone 4chan or its existing features/functionality.
 Example: Don't suck down our JSON, host it elsewhere, and throw ads around it.
 6. These terms are subject to change without notice.

-## References (Optional)
+## References
 <!--
-1. If any, include references to explore and learn more about the method.
+1. Include references to explore and learn more about the method.
 2. References citation should be formatted using APA 7th style.
 -->